Ghana Minute.

 3. Joy Online

-The deaths span Ghana’s biggest institutions: the University of Ghana, the Kwame Nkrumah University of Science and Technology, the University of Cape Coast and the University of Education, Winneba.
+m Policy to Practice: Strengthening Survivor -Centered Sexual Harassment Prevention and Response in Tertiary Institutions.”
+Representatives from the University of Ghana, Kwame Nkrumah University of Science and Technology, University of Cape Coast, University of Education, Winneba

 9. Joy Online